2-Day vs 4-Day

 This means:

 Customer profiles and risk tolerance varies across businesses and industries.
-Gusto Embedded supports both 2-day and 4-day ACH to provide our Partners with the flexibility to offer the best solutions to their end users.
+Gusto Embedded supports multiple payment speeds to provide our Partners with the flexibility to offer the best solutions to their end users.

 Suggestions to consider for your Payroll product’s processing speed:

-- Provide a guided in-app experience on payment speed to your end users to help educate them on the implications and tradeoffs.
+• Provide a guided in-app experience on payment speed for your end users to help educate them on the implications and tradeoffs.

-threshold for 2-day, allow for users to request temporary or permanent increases through communication with their support team.
+• Suggestion: Allow customers to request temporary or permanent increases to their next-day or 2-day limit via communication with your support team.

 Update a Company's Processing Configuration